 AIR works with many national providers, such as TeachingLab, The Danielson Group, and National Writing Project.
 Some of the most important foci in our work for the field are:

-Lightweight, high-quality programs.
+Streamlined, high-quality programs.
 Some programs have impacts but take teachers very little time (e.g., programs that take teachers 20 hours or fewer, spread across a year).
 For example, an AIR experiment demonstrated an impact from small amounts of carefully designed feedback on teaching and instructional leadership.
-AIR is eager to advance research on lightweight, high-quality programs because of their cost-effectiveness and convenience for educators, which makes them scalable.
+AIR is eager to advance research on streamlined, high-quality programs because of their cost-effectiveness and convenience for educators, which makes them scalable.

 Programs that leverage learning technologies.
 New technologies continue to create possibilities for professional learning programs that are effective and scalable.
 For example, AIR developed and pilot tested a program that uses classroom simulation technology to help math teachers learn to engage students in math content using questions and classroom dialogue.
 Teachers are increasingly participating in professional learning online or in blended formats, which can increase convenience and reduce costs (e.g., travel time).